Full width project banner image

 Management fee

-Management fees are generally charged as a percentage of the property's weekly rent.
-The average for the Sunshine Coast is typically between 6% and 12%.
+Management fees are generally a percentage of the property's weekly rent.
+The average for the Sunshine Coast is between 6% and 12%.

 Here's an example based on a property that's rented for $760 per week: